MattIPv4/PyDMXControl/README.md

 dmx.close() # cleanly close PyDMXControl
 ```

+> For a "real life" example, please take a look at `tests/home.py` which is the setup I use in my office.

 ## Ramble
 Just messing around with using Python to control/send DMX.\
 Supports fixture profiling; Has defaults for a standard fixture and fixtures that need virtual dimmers.\